mohmeadtke/Miswag-clone-/README.md

 Product Search: Search for products using a dummy JSON API call.

-Offline Support: Local storage of data for offline use, simulating an API call to fetch products.

 Firebase Integration: Firebase is used for user authentication and Firestore for saving cart and liked items online.

 ''